 Previously, we emphasized that Paul sees all human beings as being under God’s desire and provision for salvation (1Timothy 2:4).
 In this lesson we emphasize the oneness in God’s agenda.

 This is an important point that Paul makes, a point which should not escape our notice.
 The world is full of different gospels, testimonies, and “truths”.
-But they all came at different times, didn't they?
+But they all came at different times to "the proper time", didn't they?

-One of the marks of the one true faith is that it came at "the proper time" namely at the time it was due in God’ agenda and plan.
-This proper time was the time of Christ and the establishment of his original church by the apostles.
-The doctrines that arose "in later times" (1Timothy 4:1) are identified as false because, among other things, they came at "later times" rather than the due and "proper time".
+One of the marks of the one true faith is that it came at "the proper time" namely at the time it was due in God’s agenda and plan.
+This proper time was the time of Christ and the establishment, through the apostles, of the first congregations of his called out people.

 The church should be made up of sincere and holy people who dwell together in unity.
 This should be especially true of the men Paul mentions, who lead the church in prayers.
 However it ought to be true of the church as a whole.